-- The midterm will be held in class on Wednesday, May 7, 2014.
-You are
+- The midterm will be held in class on Monday, May 2, 12:00pm to

-allowed the use of a calculator, and one sheet of notes (handwritten,
+12:50pm.
+You are allowed the use of a calculator and one sheet of notes

-letter sized paper, both sides).
-It will cover all the material in the
+(handwritten, letter sized paper, both sides).
+It will cover the material

 are allowed the use of a calculator, and two sheets of notes (handwritten,